 The Institute of Pre-Hospital Care

-For thirty years, London’s Air Ambulance has been a leader in the development and practice of pre-hospital care in the U.K. and abroad.
+For more than thirty years, London’s Air Ambulance has been a leader in the development and practice of pre-hospital care in the U.K. and abroad.
 Through its research, innovation and education activities, as well as the professional affiliations and publications of its clinical leadership, it has influenced clinical guidelines, governance standards, and the practice of air ambulances in the U.K., Europe and Australia.

 The Institute of Pre-Hospital Care at London’s Air Ambulance was founded in 2013 to build on and expand this influence.
 Its mission is to drive excellence in pre-hospital care standards and practice through research, innovation and education; and by fostering collaboration across medical disciplines and institutions dedicated to improving outcomes for people afflicted by critical injury and illness.